nadeenAlshibil/Azure-Networking/README.md

 6. Select the Review + create tab or select Review + create at the bottom of the page.
 7. Select Create.

-### Task 3: Configure an application rule with SQL FQDN in Azure Firewall

-In this section, configure an application rule to allow communication between myVM and the private endpoint for SQL Server mydbserver1.database.windows.net.

-This rule allows communication through the firewall that we created in the previous steps.
+### Task 3: Link the virtual networks to the private DNS zone

+In this section, we'll link virtual networks myVMVNet and myAzFwVNet to the privatelink.database.windows.net private DNS zone.
+This zone was created when we created the private endpoint.
+The link is required for the VM and firewall to resolve the FQDN of database to its private endpoint address.
+Virtual network myPEVNet was automatically linked when the private endpoint was created.

+Note
+If you don't link the VM and firewall virtual networks to the private DNS zone, both the VM and firewall will still be able to resolve the SQL Server FQDN.
+They will resolve to its public IP address.
-1. In the portal's search bar, enter Firewall Policies.
+1. In the portal's search bar, enter privatelink.database.
-2. Select myFirewall-policy
+2. Select privatelink.database.windows.net in the search results.
-3. Select the Application rules tab.
+3. Select Virtual network links under Settings.
-4. Select + Add application rule collection.
+4. Select + Add
-5. In Add application rule collection enter or select the following information:
+5. In Add virtual network link enter or select the following information:

 Setting	Value
-Name	Enter SQLPrivateEndpoint.
-Priority	Enter 100.
-Action	Enter Allow.
-Rules
-Name	Enter SQLPrivateEndpoint.
-Source type	Leave the default IP address.
-Source	Enter 10.1.0.0/16.
-Destination type	Select FQDN
-Target FQDNs	Enter mydbserver1.database.windows.net.
-Protocol: Port	Enter mssql:1433.
+Link name	Enter Link-to-myVMVNet.
+Virtual network details
+I know the resource ID of virtual network	Leave unchecked.
+Subscription	Select your subscription.
+Virtual network	Select myVMVNet.
+CONFIGURATION
+Enable auto registration	Leave unchecked.

-6. Select Add.
+6. Select OK.
+7. Repeat the same steps for myAzFwVNet virtual network.